apache/mynewt-site/docs/os/tutorials/sensors/sensor_bleprph_oic.md

 Perform the following steps to reboot the board with the new images:

 1. Connect the BNO055 sensor to the nRF52-DK board.
-See the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_offboard_config.md) tutorial for instructions.
+See the [Enabling an Off-Board Sensor in an Existing Application Tutorial](/os/tutorials/sensors/sensor_offboard_config.md) for instructions.

     **Note**: You do not need the serial connection from your computer directly to the nRF52-DK board because we are not using the shell to view the sensor data.

 2. Run the `newt load nrf52_boot` command to load the bootloader.
-You should already have this target built from the [Enabling an Off-Board Sensor in an Existing Application](os/tutorials/sensors/sensor_nrf52_bno055.md).
+You should already have this target built from the [Enabling an Off-Board Sensor in an Existing Application Tutorial](os/tutorials/sensors/sensor_nrf52_bno055.md).
 3. Run the `newt load nrf52_bno055_oic_test` command to load the application image.
 4. Power the device OFF and ON to reboot.

 <br>
 ### Step 7: Viewing Sensor Data from the Mynewt Smart Device Controller

 Start the Mynewt Smart Device Controller app on your iOS or Android device to view the sensor data.
-You should already have the app installed from the [Enabling OIC Sensor Data Monitoring in the sensors_test Application](/os/tutorials/sensors/sensor_nrf52_bno055_oic.md) tutorial.
+You should already have the app installed from the [Enabling OIC Sensor Data Monitoring in the sensors_test Application Tutorial](/os/tutorials/sensors/sensor_nrf52_bno055_oic.md).

 The Mynewt Smart Device Controller scans for the devices when it starts up and displays the sensors it can view.
 The following is an example from the Android App:
 <br>